pxwg/note-tree.nvim/README.md

 ## Introduction

-The structure of the knowledge is a connected diagrams, which could abstractly be represented as a tree.
+The structure of the knowledge is a connected diagrams, which could abstractly be represented as a tree with multiple links (even many loops).
 This plugin is designed to help you build a tree of notes in Neovim.

 ## Installation